mehdighelich1379/insurAI/README.md

 - Improve models with hyperparameter tuning 🔧
 - Experiment with other algorithms (XGBoost, LightGBM) 🔄
 - Build an interactive dashboard for risk visualization 📊

 ---

+## ⚠️ Note on Dataset & Model Performance
+During exploration, I found that the **dataset has very weak signal for prediction**:

+- Correlation heatmaps show that most features have **very low correlation** with the target variables (`CLAIM_FLAG`, `CLAIM_PAID`).
+- Even after extensive **feature engineering** (ratios, log transforms, binning, vehicle age, etc.), the models could not extract strong predictive power.
+- This indicates that the dataset is **better suited for exploratory risk analysis** (e.g., claim rate trends by production year, insured value ranges, etc.) rather than high-performance predictive modeling.

+👉 **This limitation is due to the dataset itself, not the modeling process.**
+The value of this project lies in showing a **structured ML workflow** (EDA → Feature Engineering → Modeling → Evaluation) and demonstrating how to critically assess data quality before over-optimizing models.

+---